Nibin-Mathew/CRM-Project/README.md

 # CRM-Project
-Automate the CRM project using POM Framework
+Automate the CRM project using POM +TestNG Framework